osklunds/Crypto/README.md

 ### Shamir

 Implementation of Shamir's Secret Sharing.
 Check `Shamir.Example` for example usage, where Alice shares a secret with her friends.

+### SecretSum

+Allows multiple parties to calculate the sum of their inputs without revealing their input to anyone else.

 ### SHA256